rueven48/Angular/001_homework/README.md

-# Multiplication homework And Show Jason obj of an arr in lists
+# Multiplication homework + Show Jason obj of an arr in lists.